Our History |

 The name for the drama, suggested by Bruney and Marshall, was a reflection of the storied history of the Pee Dee River town as a ripple in the river over the span of time.

-was staged in May 1993 onthe football field at Anson Junior High School (now Anson High School).
+The first production of Sneyds- borough: A Ripple in the River was staged in May 1993 onthe football field at Anson Junior High School (now Anson High School).
 The drama was held to coincide with the Anson Arts and Heritage Festival and the Morven Homecoming Celebration.
 Bruney designed an official logo for the outdoor drama that was used in newspaper advertisements and on the cover of the first program printed for the drama.

 After the 1994 production and in cooperation with Anson Community College (now South Piedmont Community College), a plot of land close to the chapel on the Polkton campus was set aside for an amphitheater.
 The SPC had the land cleared and asked Larry Coleman of Wingate University to design the set.
 In 1995, the production was held in the newly-constructed Helen Goodman Amphitheater (named in honor of the then-chairman of the Sneydsborough Project committee).
 Funding for the amphitheater came from a grant from the N.C.
 Department of Cultural Resources.